Analytical Chemistry of Organic Compounds

 - Quantitative analysis of organic compounds: Measures the concentration of specific organic compounds in a sample using techniques such as GC-MS and LC-MS.

-- Determination of physical and chemical properties: Measures properties such as melting point, boiling point, and solubility to characterize organic compounds.
+- Determination of physical and chemical properties: Measures properties such as melting point, boiling point, solubility, refractive index, and optical rotation to characterize organic compounds.

 Data Analysis